%2F%2Fusers%2F42009f21-f945-4a2a-b898-0c6b3d09ec96%2Fratecard%2Fimage-2024-04-04t040032.192.png&w=1200&q=75)

-Get ready to experience some of the best inshore fishing Texas has to offer with Captain Shannon's Charters.
-We'll spend 5 to 8 hours cruising the rich waters of Matagorda Bay, where the fish are always biting and the scenery never disappoints.
-Whether you're a seasoned angler or it's your first time holding a rod, we've got you covered with expert guidance, top-notch gear, and all the local know-how to put you on the fish.
+Get ready to wet a line and land some of Texas' most prized inshore species with Captain Shannon's Charters.
+This 5-hour trip takes you right into the heart of Matagorda Bay's fish-rich waters, where redfish, speckled trout, and black drum are waiting to test your skills.
+Whether you're a seasoned angler or it's your first time holding a rod, Captain Shannon's got you covered with top-notch gear and the local know-how to put you on the fish.

 "My wife and I had a great trip with Zack.
 Very knowledgeable of the bay system and put us on some targeted fish for my wife's online fishing tournament she was participating in." - Monica